jrie/ReLayX2/README.md

 ### Image import

+Supported image types are: *gif*, *jpg*, *png* and *webp*.

 Images can be imported by using drag an drop.
-In order to import a image, select a container where the image should become placed and drag and drop the desired image into the window.
+In order to import a image: Either select a container where the image should become placed and drag and drop the desired image into the window **or** if no container is selected the image, respected it original widht and height, is placed at the mouse cursor position.